Buying guide

 Icicle Lights

-- Used to add a glistening touch to the roofline
+- Used to add a glistening touch to your house’s roofline

 - Can be hung from awnings, windows, overhangs, and roof peaks